zf-w/my_tome/en;Main/90;#diary;Diary/75;#y2025;Year 2025/y2025rm10;m03;March/Readme.md

 I do sometimes feel that the starting "intuition" or "heuristic" of design is quite important.
 A good heuristic helps solve edge cases.

+# Friday, March 22rd

+My friend and I went to Texas Road House for dinner.
+I brought my own bag for leftovers.
+After I returned, I noticed that some sauces leaked outside the container, and there was a stain on the bottom side of my bag.
+I probably should have used the plastic bag provided.
+I'm sorry if this might cause trouble for the taxi driver.
+I hope everything will be fine.
+Sorry again.

+I deeply appreciate the waitress's patience, and I thank her for a warm drawing of a smiling face and "thank you!" on the receipt.

 # Saturday, March 15th, 2025

 I went to McDonald's to pick up some burgers.
 I'm sincerely thankful to the cashier.
 She replied to my "Thank you.
 Have a good day." with "Thank you very much."
 The whole dialogue was "...
 Have a good day", "Thank you.
 Have a good day", and "Thank you very much".